efraespada/firebase-sync-node/README.md

     // sync fireSync.ref variable
     fireSync.syncToDatabase()
 ```
-Maybe you'll need some fresh data from database, so call the initial method to stay up to date from Firebase db:
+Maybe you'll need some fresh data from database, so call the initial method `syncFromDatabase` to stay up to date from Firebase db:

 ```javascript
     queue.pushJob(function() {